Umuaka

 The Umuaka Autonomous Community is a city in Njaba Local Government Area of Imo State, Nigeria.
-Umuaka is situated almost mid way between Orlu and Owerri.
-The Orlu/Owerri Road passes almost through the center of Umuaka crossing the Ukwuorji-Nkwerre/Amaigbo Road at Afor Umuaka Market.
+Umuaka is situated almost mid-way between Orlu and Owerri.
+The Orlu/Owerri Road passes almost through the center of Umuaka, crossing the Ukwuorji-Nkwerre/Amaigbo Road at Afor Umuaka Market.

 Umuaka is made up of ten autonomous communities, Achara, Amaiyi, Amakor, Isiozi, Uba, Ugbele, Ibele, Umuele, Obinwanne and Obeakpu.

-Umuaka has a total area of 26.5km2, about 15,000 households and half of Njaba local governments population.
-Its population is about 100,000 making Umuaka Ebieri the largest demographic groups in Njaba local government which has a total population of 197,600.
+Umuaka has a total area of 26.5km2, about 15,000 households and half of Njaba local government area's population.
+Its population is about 100,000, making Umuaka Ebieri the largest demographic group in Njaba local government, which has a total population of 197,600.